 We went a day without our main phone.
 Good thing for cell phones.

-Then start finding places for the food that is in the freezer (even my best planning doesn’t use all the food in the freezer- we had jam left, some frozen fruit, and I didn’t get to it before I started adding new strawberries).
-My 18-cubic foot freezer took about 6 hours to defrost, so sticking things in coolers was sufficient for the things I wanted to keep frozen.
-Bread items I just let defrost and refreeze- I don’t notice a problem with doing this.
+Find places for the frozen food that is in the freezer, like coolers, fridge-freezer, or even neighbors freezers (another tip: try to time the defrosting when you don’t have as much in the freezer, like right after winter, before the garden starts producing).
+My 18-cubic foot freezer took about 6 hours to defrost, so holding food in coolers was sufficient for the things I wanted to keep frozen (I just let items like bread defrost and refreeze and didn’t notice a problem with this).

-Now this is just something I learned this year: most freezers have a hose underneath and a plug in the bottom shelf.
-Once the ice is melting and the water accumulates in the bottom, unplug the hole and the water will run out of the hose.
+Determine if your freezer has a hose underneath and a plug in the bottom shelf.
+Once the ice has started melting and the water accumulates in the bottom, you can then unplug the hole and the water will run out of the hose.

-And yes, I did eventually put a shallow pan down with the hose in it to catch the water when it defrosted more- this picture was at the beginning of the process.
+Place old towels on the floor and large roasting pans on the shelves to catch ice chunks and water as the ice melts.
+(And yes, I did eventually put a shallow pan down with the hose in it to catch the water when it defrosted more – this picture above was at the beginning of the process).

-I’ve used a hair dryer in the past to try to speed up the process, but it just takes more of my time and I’m not sure it went any faster.
+Then leave and just let the ice melt.
+Check on it occasionally, dumping water out of the containers and replacing towels as needed.
+But mostly it’s okay to let it work on its own.
+I’ve tried using a hair dryer in the past to try to speed up the process, but it just takes more of my time and I’m not sure it went any faster.

-Use a towel to wipe down all the surfaces before turning the freezer back on.
-We don’t want a surface of ice to form right away…not after all this work.
+After your freezer is completely defrosted (mine took about 6 hours with minimal hands-on time), use a towel to wipe down all the surfaces before turning the freezer back on.
+You don’t want a surface of ice to form right away…not after all this work.

 But really, who needs excuses for ice cream sundaes?
 Not I.